Our History

 The Sustainable Forestry Board

-The SFI program was initially designed and operated within the AF&PA organization, but internal management limited the program’s credibility.
+The SFI program was initially designed and operated within the AF&PA organization, but internal management by a national trade association limited the program’s credibility.
 As a result, AF&PA took a bold step forward in July 2000 by chartering a 15-member multi-stakeholder Sustainable Forestry Board (SFB) and imparting it with full responsibility of managing the SFI Standard (subject to AF&PA’s endorsement), SFI Vertification Procedures, and SFI program compliance.
-This new body was composed of 1/3 conservation and environmental organizations, 1/3 professional and academic experts, and 1/3 SFI Program Participants.
+This new body was composed of 40% SFI Program Participants and 60% other forestry interests.
 In other words, outside stakeholders comprised a majority of the SFB.

 The SFB selected its own Executive Director.
 Carlton Owen, founder of The Environmental Edge, LLC, an environmental consultancy and former Vice President of Forest Policy at Champion International Corporation, was hired as SFB’s Interim Executive Director in Feburary of 2001.
 William H. (Bill) Banzhaf was announced as the new President and CEO of the SFB in January 2003.

-AF&PA and the SFB had a “sister relationship, but with distinct responsibilities, until 2007.
-AF&PA still guided the Implementation Committees, got involved with policy issues that affected certification in the marketplace and, starting in 2002, they ran the Office of Licensing and Label Use.
+Prior to 2007, AF&PA and the SFB had a “sister” relationship, but with distinct responsibilities.
+AF&PA still guided the Implementation Committees, got involved with policy issues that affected certification in the marketplace, and, starting in 2002, they ran the Office of Licensing and Label Use.

 2000